Design Science’s Simulated Use services fall into 7 broad categories:

 - Use Related Risk Assessments: in depth analysis of a process or product to identify use related harms, hazards, risks, and mitigations of those hazards to support validation and regulatory submission.

-Design Science’s Human Factors Consulting services are characterized by:
+Design Science’s Simulated Use services are characterized by:

 - Extreme rigor, made possible by technical training and by years of experience.